Climate change, COP29

 Leaders from 198 nations take part in this year’s global climate conference.
 Photo Credit: COP29 Media

 With a network spanning 122 offices and 22 million church members worldwide, ADRA supports communities experiencing the most severe climate impacts.
-At COP29, ADRA calls for greater recognition of the critical role humanitarian organizations play in climate action, climate finance, and ensuring food security, urging these issues to be central in the climate negotiations.
+At COP29, ADRA called for greater recognition of the critical role humanitarian organizations play in climate action, climate finance, and ensuring food security, urging these issues to be central in the climate negotiations.

 Why COP29 Matters for ADRA